V-Cent/TTE/docs/README.md

 TTE is fueled by the Unified collective to parse tech documents and news into the website.
 It supports GFM (Github Flavored Markdown) and multiple others functionalities such as emojis (:joy:), math and custom directives (from commonmark) for media and tag handling.

-The following tools/libraries are utilized: Unified, esbuild, prettier, npm.
+The following tools/libraries are utilized: Unified, esbuild, Prettier, highlight.js, npm.

-Pages use only pure javascript and html/css.
+Pages use only pure javascript and HTML/CSS.

 ## Building